lexypaul13/Offers/README.md

 # Offers
 Offers is a mobile application written in Swift.
 It displays a list of offers from JSON that is loaded locally.
 Users can like or dislike an item

-Frame Works:
-Codable,
-URL session,
-Snapkit
-NScache, Codable and
+Frame Works: Codable, URL session, Snapkit NScache, Codable and Tableview Collection view
-Tableview
-Collectionview

 # Installation of SnapKit using Swift Package Manager